-For those seeking temporary admission to the United States there are a variety of visas available.
+For those seeking temporary admission to the United States, there are a variety of visas available.
 However, each visa has its own unique qualification system, duration and potential pathway to permanent admission.
-Generally, there are six types of non-immigrant visas: (1) tourism; (2) educational; (3) special or family-related; (4) work of business; (5) governmental or quasi-governmental; and (6) miscellaneous.
+Generally, there are six types of non-immigrant visas: (1) tourism; (2) educational; (3) special or family-related; (4) work or business; (5) governmental or quasi-governmental; and (6) miscellaneous.
 These visas are outlined below.

 B-2-A tourist visa.
 Note that residents of some countries may enter the United States for tourist purposes under the Visa Waiver Program.
 Residents of countries that are not governed by the Visa Waiver Program must apply for B-2 visa if they wish to visit for tourism purposes.
 When evaluating whether to grant a B-2 visa, consular officials must be convinced that the person coming to the United States will not engage in work; is coming for a short period of time with a clear purpose; and unmistakably will depart at the end of the visit.